StartupTokenTech/Whitepaper/README.md

 ## What is Startup Token

-Startup Token is a company (in the process of being established in Chile) that will allow tokenize investment rounds.
-For example, Startup A needs a seed funding for US$50,000 , after a validation of the company, its legal activities and people by Startup Token, we will create a specific token for this round and we will sell it on a decentralized exchange in which any person (investor) can acquire them through BNB or BUSD.
+StartupPad is a company (in the process of being established in Chile) that will allow tokenize investment rounds.
+For example, Startup A needs a seed funding for US$50,000 for transitioning to Web 3.0, after a validation of the company, its legal activities and people by StartupPad, we will create a specific token for this round and we will sell it on a decentralized launchpad platform in which any person (investor) can acquire them through BNB or BUSD.
 In the previous example, if the goal is not met, the investor has the option of receiving his money back or continuing to invest in the startup if he considers it has a promising future.
-Additionally, in the same decentralized market that Startup Token will enable, we will add liquidity for the sold token, in case an investor wants to sell their tokens (because they need the money, they no longer want to participate in the project or whatever reason they deem appropriate), giving them the right to control people until when to continue in the project.
+Additionally, in the same decentralized market that StartupPad will enable, we will add liquidity for the sold token, in case an investor wants to sell their tokens (because they need the money, they no longer want to participate in the project or whatever reason they deem appropriate), giving them the right to control people until when to continue in the project.
 The owner of a token generated for a startup will have a part of the percentage of that company, in relation to the tokens acquired.

 STARTUP is the token that allows the government of all the activities and financing of the project.
 The owners of this token will participate in the decisions of the company and will receive profits from the company proportional to the amount of STARTUP acquired

-The goal is to invest in all kinds of tech startups (AI, blockchain, Fintech, Insurtech, etc.) regardless of whether or not they work on blockchain technology.
+The goal is to invest in all kinds of tech startups (AI, blockchain, Fintech, Insurtech, etc.) regardless of whether or not they work on blockchain technology right now, but with a view to integrating decentralized technologies into its business model.

-Our goal is to transform Startup Token into a group of angel investors that can compete with the largest Venture Capitals in the world.
+Our goal is to transform StartupPad into a group of angel investors that can compete with the largest Venture Capitals in the world.